uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 Both employing additional cameras and reflections are happening in the generator as described above.

 Finally I applied clipping as suggested.
 However this did not have a big effect.
 Possibly the training time went down (smaller modell) but performance without clipping was even better, according to my impression.
+Clearly inference can be performed faster in the presence of clipping in that less convolutions have to be performed.
+I think it does not greatly reduce model size though, as only the parameters of the convolultions have to be stored in a CNN.

 #### 4. Appropriate training data